altocodenl/acweb/blog/20200917-how-we-calculated-the-price-of-acpic.md

 This is a fully transparent model.
 Our users have clarity on how we price the product, they can control how much they spend and it's clear on where their money is going.

 Our own incentives and the users' incentives are 100% aligned.
-If we'd charge a flat fee - users pay a fixed monthly fee and they get a certain amount of GB -, then our incentives would benefit from the paid users using the least amount of storage possible.
+If we'd charge a flat fee - users pay a fixed monthly fee and they get a certain amount of GB -, then our incentives would benefit from the paying users using the least amount of storage possible.
 More storage is more cost, hence less profit.
 We would charge a reasonable-but-a-little-high monthly fee and give users a huge amount of storage at their disposal.
 This creates an abundance illusion.
 Users believe that they have a lot of space available - which is good for them-, but really don't use that much space - which is good for the company's profit.
 If all users used all the storage space they have at their disposal, then the company would have to raise prices.
 There's also another downside to this model: users who use little space are de-facto subsidizing those who use more space.
 Ideally, no user should have to pay for the cost of another user.

 By splitting the price in 2 we align all the incentives:
 - Fixed part: here's from where the salaries, costs and investment come from.
 We don't tie our viability as a company to how much space you use, but to provide users with the best product possible.